JordiBolibar/ALPGM/README.md

     <br><br>
     Two main models can be chosen for the SMB simulations:
     <br><br>
-    <b>Deep Artificial Neural Network</b>: A deep ANN, also know as deep learning, is a nonlinear statistical model capable of finding extremely complex patters in data.
+    <b>Deep Artificial Neural Network</b>: A deep ANN, also know as deep learning, is a nonlinear statistical model capable of finding complex patters in data.
 This approach represents an improvement with
     respect to classical linear methods, such as multiple linear regression.
 They allow the use of sample weights in order to balance the training dataset to give equal importance to all the sample values.
 This can help the ANN to better simulate extreme SMB values, thus increasing the explained variance of the model (r<sup>2</sup>) at the cost of sacrificing the overall accuracy of the model (RMSE).
 In order to use it for simulations, choose the "ann_weights" or "ann_no_weights" models in alpgm_interface.py